 - 400 gm yoghurt is equivalent to 4 packs.

 - Dried onion flakes are sold at Imtenan stores or العطار or in the spices section in any supermarket.

 - While cooking the keshk, if it became too thick, add more stock or milk.
-If it became too loose, let it simmer over medium low heat, stirring frequently until it thickens.
+If it became too loose, let it simmer over low heat, stirring frequently until it thickens.

 - The best stock to use for keshk is duck stock, turkey stock or balady chicken stock.